(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 seagate one touch

-Seagate One Touch is a portable external hard drive that has a capacity of up to 5TB.
-It has a USB 3.0 connection for fast data transfer and is compatible with Windows and macOS.
-It also comes with Seagate Dashboard software that makes it easy to backup your hard drive.
+The Seagate One Touch is a portable external hard drive that offers up to 5TB of storage, a USB 3.0 connection for fast data transfer, and compatibility with both Windows and macOS.
+It also comes with the Seagate Dashboard software, making it easy to backup your hard drive.

-To backup your hard drive with Seagate One Touch, you just need to connect the external hard drive to your computer and launch the Seagate Dashboard software.
-Then, select the hard drive that you want to backup and click on the "Backup" button.
+To backup your hard drive with Seagate One Touch, simply connect the external hard drive to your computer, launch the Seagate Dashboard software, select the hard drive you want to backup, and click the "Backup" button.

 You can also schedule automatic backups and encrypt the backup files with Seagate Dashboard software.